azheem-rahman/BuyHDB/README.md

 ### Mortgage Calculator

-- The Mortgage Calculator provides a rough idea as to the affordability of HDB flats based on their income and age.
+- The Mortgage Calculator provides a rough idea as to the affordability of HDB flats based on user's income and age.
 - Users input their personal details such as Combined Monthly Household Income and Current Younger Age.
 These details will be used to generate rough estimations as to housing mortgage loans that the user can potentially take, either with HDB or with local banks.

 ### Displaying past resale transactions on a map view using OneMap API